4th Lancashire Artillery Volunteers: Western Desert

 68th Medium Rgt was ordered into Tobruk where it dug in and wired up its OPs.
 During the lull following Crusader, 233 and 234 Btys were on the Gazala Line, running out sniping guns or patrolling Troops during the hours of darkness to fire on known enemy positions, but enemy CB fire was accurate and the gun positions came under frequent air attack.
-233 Battery finally replaced its old 6-inch howitzers with US 155mm guns, also of World War I vintage, but with 1000 yd more range.
+233 Battery finally replaced its old 6-inch howitzers with US 155 mm guns, also of World War I vintage, but with 1000 yd more range.
 On 29 March Lt-Col Dimoline was promoted to become Commander Royal Artillery (CRA) for 4th Indian Division and was succeeded as CO by Lt-Col P.J.H.
 Tuck.

 On 26/27 May the Axis forces launched an attack round the southern flank of Eighth Army, bringing on the confused Battle of Gazala.
 D Troop of 234 Bty under Captain Gillespie was sent south to reinforce one of the defensive 'boxes' south of Tobruk, which was overrun.
 After firing off all its ammunition D Trp got away to towards Egypt.
 Meanwhile, 233 and the rest of 234 Bty operated on the fringe of the fighting south of Tobruk, having to shift their positions as often as five time a day.
 Eventually they were drawn back into the Tobruk perimeter.
 The Germans attacked Tobruk on 20 June against a badly-organised defence.
 By the end of the day RHQ and a Troop were moved into the north-west corner of the perimeter.
 The following morning they were informed that the garrison had surrendered.
 The regiment felt that earlier warning would have allowed many to escape, as the OP parties in the perimeter were in fact able to do.
 The regiment destroyed its equipment and was marched off into captivity.

 Lieutenants Kelly and Williams with their OP parties escaped with 3rd Battalion Coldstream Guards which broke out of the Axis encirclement and reached Egypt, where they joined D Trp.
 This was attached to 64th (London) Med Rgt which had lost one of its own Troops, and eventually was transferred to that regiment, taking part in the Battles of Ruweisat and Alamein.
 After Alamein Lt Kelly was sent to the UK with four NCOs and gunners as the cadre to reform the regiment.